 As cliched as the inner child concept is, it’s incredibly useful.
 It’s what Freud called our 'id' – the part of us that feels, wants, and needs.
 Freud said that every decision and action we make is a result of conflict between our Id and our Superego.

 The superego is the part of us that judges, thinks critically, and draws on our beliefs, values, and problem-solving abilities to make decisions.
 The superego is like an internalized parent who is responsible for the child.
 So, when folks tell me that the kid is driving the bus, I ask, “Who gave them the keys?”

-One of my favorite FB memes: “How you speak to your child becomes their inner voice.”
+One of my favorite Facebook memes: “How you speak to your child becomes your inner voice.”
 Those who grow up in healthy families tend to have inner parents that are nurturing and supportive.
 Those who grew up with abuse and neglect learned to be extremely self-critical and rejecting of self.
 In essence, we relate to ourselves in much the same way that our abusers did/do.